 With my encouragement, she tackled the challenge and two weeks later happily reported a successful day at the showgrounds.
 "My horse remained cool and calm all day today," she said.
 "It took multiple trips to the grounds and long days asking him to focus on me, but I did it.
 We did it."

 I'm grateful for her story and I hope it inspires you too.
 I hope you get out your pen and paper and write down your "kryptonite."
 List the things that hold you back, that irritate you, that seem impossible.
-List some things that you dream of doing but don't know how, or feel you might fail.
+List some things that you dream of doing but don't know how, or fear you might fail.
 That list is your learning ground.
 You will develop more feel, timing, and balance tackling that list than any other activity and believe it or not, you will gain more trust and a deeper bond with your horse than you could possibly imagine if you just don't quit!

 It's true there are techniques that will help and if you're looking for techniques and emotional support for yourself, join my Horse Mastery Program.
 Everything you need is here for you and all you have to do is embrace the opportunity.